OT1devl/OT1devl/README.md

 A deep dive into neural networks, building models like CNNs and RNNs from the ground up.

 ### 🔹 [Data Structures from Scratch](https://github.com/OT1devl/Data-Structures)
-A deep dive into data structures, building implementations like linked lists, stacks, queues, trees, and graphs from scratch.
+Building implementations like linked lists, stacks, queues, trees, and graphs from scratch.

 ## 📁 Projects